nurkholiqansori/nurkholiqansori/README.md

 #### My Name is Nur Kholiq Ansori

 Someone who loves web since Junior High School and likes to edit CSS, HTML by himself.
 Used to use ReactJS and NextJS and also tried React Native.
 I used to make a company profile web.
-You can find me on <a href='http://www.linkedin.com/in/nurkholiqansori' title='My Linkedin'>LinkedIn</a> or can send me Email (nurkholiqansori8@gmail.com).
+You can find me on [LinkedIn](http://www.linkedin.com/in/nurkholiqansori "My Linkedin") or can send me Email (nurkholiqansori8@gmail.com).
 For full information about me, can go to my website on <a href='https://www.nurkholiqansori.me' title='My Website' target='_blank'>my website</a>.

 ## 🔧 Tools
 ![](https://img.shields.io/badge/Code-HTML5-informational?style=flat&logo=html5&logoColor=white&color=2bbc8a)